growilabs/growi-docs/docs/guide/getting-started/docker-compose.md

       - 3000:3000
 ```

-## change heap size of Elasticsearch
+## Change heap size of Elasticsearch

 If you have enough memory capacity, you can expand heap size of Elasticsearch with changing value of `ES_JAVA_OPTS` in `docker-compose.yml`.